jacobsternx/odin/foundations-course/03-foundations-js-basics.md

 > We generally use upper case for constants that are “hard-coded”.
 Or, in other words, when the value is known prior to execution and directly written into the code.
 == END This variable tutorial ==

-The above tutorial mentioned this, but it’s important enough to note again: let and const are both relatively new ways to declare variables in JavaScript.
-In many tutorials (and code) across the internet you’re likely to encounter var statements.
-Don’t let it bother you!
-There’s nothing inherently wrong with var, and in most cases var and let behave the same way.
+Let and const are both relatively new ways to declare variables in JavaScript.
+In many tutorials (and code) you’re likely to encounter var statements.
+There’s nothing inherently wrong with var, and in most cases var and let behave the same.
 But sometimes the behavior of var is not what you would expect.
-Just stick to let (and const) for now.
+Stick to let (and const.)

 ### Numbers
 Numbers are the building blocks of programming logic!
 In fact, it’s hard to think of any useful programming task that doesn’t involve at least a little basic math… so knowing how numbers work is obviously quite important.
 Luckily, it’s also fairly straightforward.